blog

 Why Lip Tissue Is Especially Vulnerable

 The lips are supplied by small arterial branches with limited collateral circulation.
-This means there are few alternative routes for blood flow if one vessel is compromised.
+There are few alternative routes for blood flow if one vessel is blocked.

-Additionally, lip tissue is thin and lacks the protective fat layers present in other areas of the face.
-Swelling within this confined space increases pressure rapidly, worsening ischemia.
+Lip tissue is also thin and lacks protective fat layers.
+Swelling in this confined space increases pressure rapidly, making ischemia worse.

-These factors make vascular occlusion lip filler complications particularly urgent and unforgiving.
+These factors make vascular occlusion lip filler complications very urgent and unforgiving.

 Inflammation and Secondary Tissue Damage

-As ischemia progresses, inflammation intensifies.
+As ischemia progresses, inflammation gets stronger.
 Inflammatory mediators attract immune cells, which release enzymes and free radicals.

-While inflammation is part of the body’s healing response, in the context of ischemia it often exacerbates tissue damage.
-Increased vascular permeability leads to edema, further compressing vessels.
+Inflammation is part of healing, but in ischemia it often makes damage worse.
+Increased vascular permeability leads to edema, which further compresses vessels.

-This secondary damage highlights why early intervention is far more effective than attempting to manage late-stage complications.
+This secondary damage shows why early intervention is far more effective than managing late-stage complications.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.